 After the conclusion of the tour and crafts at the Heritage Discovery Center, attendees will walk to the Wagner-Ritter house, which will be decorated this Christmas as it would have been for Christmas in the 1800s.
 Once at the house, there will be a presentation on German Catholic traditions, as well as a guided tour.

 The tours will be offered at noon and 3 p.m. on Saturday and Sunday, Dec.
 10-11 and 17-18, and will begin at the Heritage Discovery Center.
 Tickets for adults are $10 for JAHA members and $12 for non-members; for children aged 3-17, $5 for members and $7 for non-members.
 Reservations are recommended, as many tours sold out in 2010 – call 814-539-1889.
 Click Here for more information on the Johnstown Area Heritage Association.

 Click Here for directions to the Johnstown Heritage Discovery Center.

-This entry was posted on Friday, December 2nd, 2011 at 9:04 am by admin and is filed under Art & Exhibitions, Children's Activities, History & Landmarks.
+This entry was posted on Friday, December 2nd, 2011 at 9:04 am by DJ and is filed under Art & Exhibitions, Children's Activities, History & Landmarks.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Comments are closed.